oxipay/oxidocs/docs/developer_resources/signature_generation.md

 * The *API Key* serves as the <code>key</code> for HMAC-SHA256.
 This API key is only known to Oxipay and the merchant.
 Note that API keys are unique to every merchant and are also recycled on a regular basis.

 * The HTTP POST serves as the <code>message</code> and is the string of all key-value pairs that represent the transaction request POST.
 Note that the keys for the various key-value pairs are prefixed with <code>x_</code>.
-Also note that you would need to sort the various keys alphabetically and then concatentate them with a seperator.
+Also note that you would need to sort the various keys alphabetically.

 The resulting HMAC-SHA256 signature needs to be hex-encoded and passed along with the remainder of the transaction payload as a value of the key <code>x_signature</code>